elliuhuang/live-tennis-scores/README.md

 # Live-tennis-scores

 ## Motivation
-Despite the ubiquity of professional tennis matches around the world, it's a shame that there is no unified platform for checking live tennis scores.
-Googling live scores of current ATP Tour level tournaments is sometimes a pain as we have to type the exact name of the tournament (good luck with 's-Hertogenbosch Open).
-And forget remembering all the ATP Challenger level tournaments where they may be as many as 7 different Challenger tournaments happening in the same week.
-Even when we successfully Google scores for tennis tournaments, scheduled matches are always shown in local time.
-Arithmetic is  hard, and no one wants to memorize all the time zone conversions.
+From the coasts of Australia to the peaks of Sweden, hundreds of professional tennis matches happen every day around the world.
+Unfortunately, there's no unified platform for checking all these tennis scores other than betting websites.
+However, they are tailored toward other sports, such as football (soccer), cricket, and basketball.
+Betting sites fail to integrate other features avid tennis fans might want to see, such as H2H, random trivia, and the ability to follow certain players.
 \
 \
-This app aims to solve that problem by providing a unified platform for browsing live scores for current ATP and Challenger tournaments, upcoming matches with a time zone converter, and past scores and draws of current tournaments.
-It will be easier to see our favorite Alcaraz's next blitzkreig, Tsitsipas's shank-fest, or Djodal's free tennis lessons for the next-next-next gen.
+This website aims to solve that problem by providing a unified platform for browsing live scores for current ATP, WTA, Challenger, and ITF tournaments, scheduled matches, and past scores and draws of current tournaments.
+It will be easier to follow our favorite Alcaraz's next showdowns, Tsitsipas's shank-fest, Medvedev's verbal tirades, and Djokovic's sleepwalk to the final.

 ## Features
 - displays all live scores of all tennis tournaments globally (Grand slams, ATP, WTA, Challenger, ITF)